marcus-crane/utf9k/src/content/blog/2020-11-23 Tidying Towing Data.md

 ---
-category: "blog"
+category: blog
 date: 2020-11-23T00:00:00+13:00
-description: "A step by step walkthrough on how I cleaned up some data as part of a side project"
+description: A step by step walkthrough on how I cleaned up some data as part of a side project
+output: src/content/blog
+publish: true
-slug: "tidying-towing-data"
+slug: tidying-towing-data
 tags:
-  - "python"
+  - python
-  - "pandas"
+  - pandas
-  - "cleaning"
+  - cleaning
-  - "oia"
+  - oia
-  - "data"
+  - data
-title: "Tidying up towing data with Pandas"
+title: Tidying up towing data with Pandas
 ---

 > [!info] 💼 I am not a lawyer!
 Oh, I meant to say data scientist